FIFA's 2026 World Cup: The Greatest Fleecing on Earth

 Getting There Will Cost You Too

 And then there are the things that go beyond money.
 Iran are currently training in Mexico because they cannot gain entry to the United States.
 Real concerns exist about whether fans from certain nations will be able to attend, and what treatment they might face from immigration authorities if they do.
 And then there is Ebola, a story that has drifted beneath the radar of most tournament coverage but which represents perhaps the most serious cloud hanging over this summer.
-These are not gripes about pricing.
-They are the other reasons why this World Cup feels, for many people, like one to be watched from a distance rather than embraced.

 Image credit: The White House (Licence 1.0)